TheBigEye/Minicraft-classic/README.md

 # Minicraft classic
-- A mod/fork of Minicraft ([Shylor's Miniventure](https://github.com/shylor/miniventure)) with the purpose of maintaining and updating the original code following the Minicraft ideas and art styles
+- A mod/fork of ([Minicraft plus](https://github.com/MinicraftPlus/minicraft-plus-revived)) with the purpose of maintaining and updating the original code (version 2.0.7) following the Minicraft ideas and art styles